EU countries could band to sue AstraZeneca for breach of contract: Latvia

-VILNIUS (Reuters) - European Union member states are considering taking AstraZeneca to court for a breach of supply contracts if the company does not honour the COVID-19 vaccine delivery schedule, Latvian foreign affairs minister Edgars Rinkevics told local radio on Tuesday morning.
+VILNIUS (Reuters) - European Union member states could take AstraZeneca to court for a breach of supply contracts if the company does not honour the COVID-19 vaccine delivery schedule, Latvian foreign affairs minister Edgars Rinkevics said on Tuesday.

-The minister told radio the EU countries would only be suing as a “coordinated action”, Latvian news site Delfi reported.
+“The possibility should be evaluated, and it should be coordinated among the EU countries,” the minister told Reuters, via his spokesman.

 Each EU member state has a separate supply contract with the company.